-- 1. If a team is declared in default or incomplete, the score should complete the score sheet as stated in the rules (6.4). - 2.
-Learning to use the official score sheet: - 2.1.
-A slide show, located on the Volleyball Canada website, gives clear instructions on scorekeeping. - 2.2.
+- 1. If a team is declared in default or incomplete, the scorer should complete the score sheet as stated in the rules (6.4). - 2.
+If a rally has been interrupted due to an injury, or external interference, it is considered as an incomplete rally.
+It is improper to request any regular game interruption, except a forced substitution for an injured or sanctioned player during the forced interruption. - 3.
+Learning to use the official score sheet: - 3.1.
+A slide show, located on the Volleyball Canada website, gives clear instructions on scorekeeping.

+- 3.2.
 In the Results box, the scorer will leave no blank boxes.
 If the set was lost, then the scorer will write "0".
-If a set was won, then the scorer will write "1" in that box. - 2.3.
+If a set was won, then the scorer will write "1" in that box. - 3.3.
 The first improper request for a game interruption made by each team is identified by the second referee and he/she will instruct the scorer to record the improper request in the improper request box on the score sheet.
-If the score sheet does not have the improper request box, then the scorer should write "Improper request, Team (A or B)" in the Remarks section of the score sheet. - 2.4.
+If the score sheet does not have the improper request box, then the scorer should write "Improper request, Team (A or B)" in the Remarks section of the score sheet. - 3.4.
 Volleyball Canada: At the end of the match, the R1 will initial the Remarks section if information has been recorded in this section.
 R1's initials are not required in the Sanctions section; it is recommended, however, that if an R1 expels or disqualifies a player or a coach, that he/she submit a separate report to his/her ROC regarding this expulsion/disqualification.